jillesca/open_telemetry_network_impact/README.md

 Go to [the Devnet sandbox](https://developer.cisco.com/site/sandbox/) and reserve a CML lab.

 > [!NOTE]
-> I created a second iteration of this exercise, See [CLEUR-DEVNET-3707](https://github.com/jillesca/CLEUR-DEVNET-3707) It includes webex as front-end, slides and a session recording.
+> I created a second iteration of this exercise, see [CLEUR-DEVNET-3707](https://github.com/jillesca/CLEUR-DEVNET-3707) It includes webex as front-end, slides and a session recording.

 ## Goal